ywyw/dat-wise/README.md

 This is an edge case that took some consideration, when no corners of either fall within the other, this is a fairly fast and easy way to avoid complex math and dealing with curved Healpix edges

+A fourth case occurs when the Healpix is entirely inside the bounding box, and here, we decide not to divide this pixel further in the recursive set algorithm.

 ## WIP

 - hashing for queries
 - reverse functions
-- latlong vs radec
+- latlong vs radec: radec is 0 -> 360 and then modulus, latlong is -180 -> 180, change query valid func
+- change queries to be in radec format
-- settle ring vs nest
+- settle ring vs nest: read docs
+- write a few tests